-Sebastian Debus is taking over as secretary general of the European Society for Vascular Surgery (ESVS) for a five-year term this September.
-Professor and chairman, Department of Vascular Medicine, University Heart Center Hamburg-Eppendorf, Hamburg, Germany, Debus is also an accomplished musician.
-In this interview he speaks about his career in medicine and music and his proudest moments and describes his plans for the future of the ESVS.
+Sebastian Debus is taking over as secretary-general of the European Society for Vascular Surgery (ESVS) for a five-year term this September.
+Professor and Chairman, Department of Vascular Medicine, University Heart Center Hamburg-Eppendorf, Hamburg, Germany, Debus is also an accomplished musician.
+In this interview, he speaks about his career in medicine and music and his proudest moments and describes his plans for the future of the ESVS.

 When did you first decide you wanted a career in medicine and why did you decide to enter into vascular surgery?

 I had my first thoughts about going into medicine during secondary school when I had the opportunity to watch a gynaecological operation.
 I was fascinated by it and decided to go into surgery.
-Initially vascular surgery was not in my plans, and the reason for that was that during medical school I had contact with a surgeon who needed hours to perform every femoropopliteal and varicose vein operation—obviously he was not the most dedicated vascular surgeon.
+Initially, vascular surgery was not in my plans, and the reason for that was that during medical school I had contact with a surgeon who needed hours to perform every femoropopliteal and varicose vein operation—obviously, he was not the most dedicated vascular surgeon.
 Then, during my surgical education, I rotated into vascular surgery and planned to spend six months experience this specialty.
 It was my third surgical year, and besides some minor work such as abscess drainage and toe amputations, I had not fully operated yet.
-On a call at a weekend, a ruptured abdominal aortic aneurysm came in.
-I informed my chief on call, and he advised me to operate this patient by myself, without assistance of a senior surgeon.
+On-call at a weekend, a ruptured abdominal aortic aneurysm came in.
+I informed my chief on call, and he advised me to operate this patient by myself, without the assistance of a senior surgeon.
 Luckily this operation was successful; the patient survived and stayed healthy for many years, and we kept in touch.
 From that day on, I was allowed to operate on all patients from the vascular ward.
 That was how the decision to go into vascular surgery happened.

 Who have been your greatest influences and what advices from them you still remember?